Zequez/reddit-placebot/README.md

 > Anything that can be automated should be automated

+[*Place has ended*](https://www.reddit.com/r/place/comments/6382bb/place_has_ended/).
+It was a good run, thanks everyone that supported the project!

+---

 This is a bot I made for the Reddit [/r/place](https://www.reddit.com/r/place/) event of 2017 April Fools Day.
 I just wanted to make a simple quick script because I expected it to last until April 2nd.
 It seems the Placebot will be useful for a little more time.

 Originally made this bot to protect our national flag on [/r/argentina](https://www.reddit.com/r/argentina/).
 But you can use it